 Second, Revolutionary Soldiers, written by a woman in conjunction with the Chambersburg D.A.R., has more credibility chops than either Annals or History, books churned out for profit for many counties in Pennsylvania, generally by the same publishers.

 When all else fails, go with the trustworthy source.
 I would delete Wildcard Jeremiah and his three alleged brothers from this Rankin family tree.
 That would make Jeremiah #3 the man who died in 1803, leaving a widow Nancy, daughters Nancy, Mariah and Esther, and a son, James Clark Rankin.

-I hope one of you will uncover some evidence about those 800 acres and its division into four farms.
+I hope someone who reads this will uncover some evidence about those 800 acres Jeremiah #3 allegedly devised to his four sons.
 It would also be nice to see evidence about Wildcard Jeremiah’s three alleged brothers.

 Virginia Shannon Fendrick, American Revolutionary Soldiers of Franklin County, Pennsylvania (Chambersburg, PA: Historical Works Committee of the Franklin County Chapter of the D.A.R., 1969) (copyright 1944) 180.

 Biographical Annals of Franklin County, Pennsylvania, Volume I (Chicago: The Genealogical Publishing Co., 1905) 126-28.

 S. P. Bates, History of Franklin County, Pennsylvania (Chicago: Warner, Beers & Company, 1887) 68.